Kevrev/AlgoVisualizer/README.md

 ### Slider

 <img src="./src/assets/images/slider.png" alt="Array Slider"  width="200"/>

+The slider is used to adjust the size of the Block Array, ranging from a minimum of 10 blocks to a maximum of 160 blocks.

 ### Regenerate

 <img src="./src/assets/images/generate.png" alt="Regenerate Array Button"  width="200"/>

+Generates a new Block Array with the current selected value of the slider.
+Disabled when a sorting opertaion is in progress.

 ### Stop Sorting

 <img src="./src/assets/images/stop.png" alt="Stop Sorting Button"  width="200"/>

+This becomes active when a sorting operation is in progress and can be used to stop the current sort.
+The array maintains its current position and sorting can be resumed by clicking on another sort.
+Disabled when no sorting operation is currently ongoing.

 ### Sorting Algorithims

 <img src="./src/assets/images/sorts.png" alt="Sorting Algorithim Buttons"/>

+Each button represent a sorting algoritihm function corresponding to their respective names.
+Pressing one button will execute that sorting operation and the block array will animate its change accordingly.
+The speed of each sorting function is not an accurate representation of each sorting algorithim's true speed as they have been slowed for the purpose of visual clarity.
+Disabled when a sorting opertaion is in progress.

 ### Block Array

 <img src="./src/assets/images/array.png" alt="Block Array" width="300"/>

+This is the randomly generated array with each of its values corresponding to the pixel height of a respective block.
+The values can range from a minimum of 1 to a maximum of 650, with duplicate values also being possible.
+The values of the block array will shift around when a sorting operation is ongoing.

 ---